postman721/Editor/README.md

 ![editor](https://user-images.githubusercontent.com/29865797/180230738-b1e50da7-5119-41eb-b907-0f7920009b3d.jpg)

-<b>Usage:</b>
+<b>Usage example of underline, bold etc. functions</b>

 Select a text you want to modify then click your button of choice(for example, underline).

+<b>If you have not selected any text</b>

-When you have clicked a button to modify text, then the selected action will become global until you select some text again and press the normalization button(or anything else).
-After the normalization button has been pressed(while having some text selected) then your font will revert to normal.
+If you have clicked a button to modify text, then the selected action will become global until you press the normalization button(or anything else).

 #### Previous releases